weisenp/touchGrass/README.md

 VITE_SUPABASE_ANON_KEY=<Supabase anon public key>
 ```

-3. Apply the migration in `supabase/migrations/202605020001_touchgrass_mvp.sql` to the Supabase project.
+3. Apply the migration in `supabase/migrations` to the Supabase project.

-If your network is IPv4-only, use Supabase's Session Pooler connection string instead of the direct database host.

 4. Deploy the Edge Function in `supabase/functions/verify-outside-post` and set these function secrets: